How do Business Checking Accounts Work?

 How to Get a Business Checking Account

-Opening a business checking account is straightforward.
-Here’s what you can typically expect:
+Getting started with a business checking account is a simple process.
+Here's a general overview of what to expect:

 - Gather the necessary documents.
 Before you can open an account, you’ll need certain documents and information.
 This includes your SSN or EIN, state ID, and personal identification and contact details (ex. date of birth and address).
 You may also need proof of address of your business, a partnership agreement (if applicable), and any relevant business licenses.